OneCity Vancouver: History

 In the 2022 election, councillor Christine Boyle and school board trustee Jennifer Reddy were re-elected.
 None of the party's 11 other candidates were successful in their campaigns, but the party increased its vote share by more than 60%.
-Boyle is left as the sole social democratic councillor after the defeat of mayor Kennedy Stewart and COPE councillor Jean Swanson, but OneCity has pledged cooperation with the ABC Vancouver council majority on shared priorities.
+Boyle was left as the sole social democratic councillor after the defeat of mayor Kennedy Stewart and COPE councillor Jean Swanson, but OneCity pledged cooperation with the ABC Vancouver council majority on shared priorities.